ClinicalTrials.Veeva

 II.
 Rate of molecular remission (T-cell receptor [TCR] clearance, STAT3 mutation clearance) at 4, 8, 12 months.

 III.
 Incidence of grade III/IV toxicities (at full ruxolitinib dosage).
 IV.
-Quality of life using the European Organization for Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire (QLQ)-Core 30 (C30), Health Assessment Questionnaire-Disability Index (HAQDi), Short Form (SF)-36 questionnaire at baseline, after 5 months, 1 year of treatment.
+Quality of life using the European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30), Health Assessment Questionnaire Disability Index (HAQDi), and Short Form (SF)-36 questionnaire at baseline, 5 months, and every 6 months during response follow up for up to 12 months.

 EXPLORATORY OBJECTIVE:

-I. Objective benefit (OB) rate at 4 months defined as a patient that had improvement in their cytopenias, transfusion dependence but not attaining a PR.
+I. Objective benefit (OB) rate at 4 months defined as a patient that had improvement in their cytopenias, transfusion dependence but not attaining a partial response (PR).

 II.
 Leukemia-free survival III.
 Progression-free survival